astronomer/docs/learn/airflow-mlops.md

 id: airflow-mlops
 ---

 **Machine Learning Operations** (MLOps) is a broad term encompassing everything needed to run machine learning models in production.
-MLOps is a rapidly evolving field with many different best practices and behavioral patterns with Apache Airflow, providing tool agnostic orchestration capabilities for all steps.
+MLOps is a rapidly evolving field with many different best practices and behavioral patterns, with Apache Airflow providing tool agnostic orchestration capabilities for all steps.

 In this guide you learn: